opendr-eu/opendr/docs/reference/active_face_recognition.md

 - **num_episodes**: *int, default=10*\
   Number of evaluation episodes to run.
 - **deterministic**: *bool, default=False*\
-  Use deterministic actions from the policy
+  Use deterministic actions from the policy.

 #### `ActiveFaceRecognitionLearner.infer`